belgianMuscle/doricusBackend/README.md

 - 404: Resource not found
 - 405: Method not allowed
-- 422: Resrouce cannot be processed
+- 422: Resource cannot be processed
 - 400: Bad request
 - 500: Request not allowed